WordPress Security Protection UK: What's Included & How Much It Costs

 The case for professional maintenance is strongest when: your site generates revenue, you store customer data, you run WooCommerce, your site is business-critical, or you have been hacked before.

-WordPress maintenance from WebAdish
+WordPress security protection from WebAdish

 For businesses with more complex security requirements, our WordPress Security Retainer provides enterprise-grade protection including dedicated analyst access, SLA-backed incident response, and quarterly penetration testing.